-There are several companies within the Catella Group ("Catella") that invest on their own account or on behalf of clients.
-Operations within Catella Fonder are clearly segregated from these other group companies and Catella Fonder must exclusively consider unitholders when exercising its voting rights, regardless of any interests Catella may otherwise have in the portfolio company concerned.
+There are companies or funds within the Catella Group ("Catella") and Athanase Group ("Athanase") that invest on their own account.
+Operations within Catella Fonder are clearly segregated from these other companies and Catella Fonder must exclusively consider unitholders when exercising its voting rights, regardless of any interests Catella or Athanase may have in the portfolio company concerned.
 In exceptional cases, employees' own holdings of financial instruments may also give rise to conflicts of interest.
 When Catella Fonder exercises its voting rights, an assessment is made in every case as to whether any conflict of interest may arise for the fund or unitholders and, if so, how such conflicts should be managed.
 Generally, the ratio means that each fund manager is responsible for ensuring that a fund votes in accordance with the fund's investment policy and in the best interests of unitholders, conflicts of interest are managed.
-If this circumstances is not in itself sufficient to deal with the conflict of interest, the company always applies additional procedures and measures, including requirements for obtaining approval from the Compliance Officer.
+If this circumstances is not in itself sufficient to deal with the conflict of interest, Catella Fonder always applies additional procedures and measures, including requirements for obtaining approval from the Compliance Officer.

 Catella Fonder's mandate in connection with the management of investment funds and alternative investment funds is to act exclusively in the joint interests of unitholders.
 Accordingly, Catella Fonder shall as far as possible avoid restrictions to fund management.
 Catella Fonder therefore avoids, to the greatest possible extent, accessing information that affects prices and which is not generally known or is non-public (insider information), or accessing information bordering on insider information - grey zones, referred to generally as "insider situations".
 Despite this, Catella will from time to time find itself in insider situations.
 Policies are in place to manage these situations, including that the group of individuals informed about the insider situation must be kept as limited as possible and that Catella Fonder shall take action to prevent employees from using the information for personal gain or in the company's operations.

-Catella Fonder shall act to promote sustainability in a manner that meets the expectations of our clients.
+Catella Fonder shall act to promote sustainability in a manner that meets the expectations of our clients and our positions.
 Consideration of matters related to the environment, social responsibility and governance (ESG factors) is an integrated part of our investment process.
 Integrating ESG factors enhances the quality of our investment process and is consistent with maximising value for unitholders.

 3.1 Our view on sustainability